 After reviewing the website, explain your interest in their program.
 Do you have experience in clinical research studies?
 What did you contribute to the research?
 How would this degree benefit your patients and improve your knowledge of medicine?

-If you would like professional guidance with your UCSD School of Medicine application materials, check out Accepted’s Medical School Admissions Consulting and Editing Services, which include advising, editing, and interview coaching for UCSD SOM’s application materials.
+If you would like professional guidance with your UCSD School of Medicine application materials, check out Accepted’s Medical School Admissions Consulting and Editing Services, which include advising, editing, and interview coaching for UCSD School of Medicine’s application materials.